pyamsoft/update-hosts/README.md

 ## Options

 ```
-update-hosts[2.0.0]
+update-hosts[2.4.6]

 Options:
    -h | --help     Display help
    -v | --version  Display version
    -r | --remove   Remove backups
-     -n | --noroot   Do not require root to output
    -i | --ipset    Also download ipset sources
+   -u | --unbreak  Auto apply the unbreak whitelist
    --output-hosts  The file to output hosts to
    --output-ipset  The file to output ipsets to
    --ipset-name    The name of the ipset
    --dest-ip       The destination IP to use

 ```